-The first 10 issues of this column series reported progress building on the foundation of a prototype grass-roots industry/academia collaborative effort to prepare the next generation of PCB “experts.”
-You can review that history in back issues of this column here.
+The past 11 issues of this column series reported progress building on the foundation of a prototype grass-roots industry/academia collaborative effort to prepare the next generation of PCB “experts.”
+This effort exists to support and facilitate post-secondary educational programs for next generation electronics manufacturing staff here in North America.
+The most recent column talked about some of the exciting new/expanding projects that are taking root around the country.

-As you can imagine, when we started this expansion effort in earnest (mid 2020), we anticipated we’d be well along in meeting with local industry/academia hubs in organizing additional offerings around the country.
-The extended impact of the pandemic has seriously delayed that plan.
+As you can imagine, when we started this expansion effort in earnest (mid-2020), we anticipated we would be well along in meeting with local industry/academia hubs in organizing additional offerings around the country.
+The extended impact of the pandemic has seriously delayed that plan, which is best handled by a sense of humor.

-At present, a core team of industry, educators, SMTA, and DoD is meeting every other week to provide status updates on the other developing “nodes” around the country.
-The other sites under development range from two-year tech programs to four-year engineering degree add-ons, with content customized to match the local industry consensus on workforce need.
-We are discussing with the DoD’s Industrial Base Assessment and Sustainment group, through their Cornerstone OTA structure, whether the lingering impact of the pandemic requires modification of their support boundaries.
+Currently, a core team of leaders from industry, educators, SMTA, and DoD is meeting every other week to provide status updates on the other developing “nodes” around the country.
+We are actively discussing with the DoD’s Industrial Base Assessment and Sustainment group, through their Cornerstone OTA structure, whether the lingering impact of the pandemic requires modification of their support boundaries and a significant expansion in logistics.

 Whether you’d like to be a part of this effort, or if we can help you with a local project in electronics manufacturing workforce development along different lines, please reach out to one of the team.